bosi-programming/ToDo-CLI/README.md

 <h2>Functions</h2>
 <h3>Add<h3>
   <img src="addTask.jpg">
- Using the add command and inputing the task name and task description, you can save a task into the app.
+ <p>Using the add command and inputing the task name and task description, you can save a task into the app.</p>